 MA Interaction Design

-The MA Interaction Design programme investigates current social, political and technological developments through design objects and by employing strategies and approaches from anthropology, psychology, sociology and philosophy.
+The MA Interaction Design programme investigates current and emerging social, political and technological developments through design objects and by employing strategies and approaches from anthropology, psychology, sociology and philosophy.
 The programme does not focus on specific media but encourages students to explore these issues through critical, speculative and experiential prototypes, installations, artefacts and visualisation.
 Central to the programme is the notion of interaction as a form of dialogue that allows an audience to engage and interact with the investigated phenomena.

 The programme is research driven and is centred around the development of an individual master project in the form of a design object and a written thesis (both guided by personal mentoring).
 The programme runs for three semesters: The first semester focusses on defining the master project and includes a theory seminar and studio courses and guest lectures.
 The second semester focusses of developing the master project through a series of experiments, studies and prototypes.
 It also includes a theory seminar, studio courses, guest lectures and a study trip.
 The third semester focusses of displaying the master project by transforming the investigation into an artefact, a written thesis and an exhibition.
 It also includes a theory seminar and guest lectures.

 The master programmes at the Zurich University of the Arts are based on a Major/Minor model.
 Therefore, additionally to the MA Interaction Design (Major) a series of obligatory and elective Minor courses can be selected, for example, research methods, design theory seminars, academic writing and skill based courses.

 Additionally to the required courses you have the opportunity of join a variety of technical and skill based courses, workshop introductions and courses from the BA programmes to acquire specific skills.